Pajko97/fill-stack/README.md

 [List the key features of the project.]

-- Generate PC Build for Gaming
+- Find a player to play with
-- Generate PC Build for work
+- Find a team
-- Compare components and builds
+- Interact with community

 ## Technologies